AndyFooGuoZhen/Kubernetes_basics/README.md

 NOTE : kubectl encryption uses basic base64 encrption, so only basic level of protection is provided when it comes to securing sensitive data in ETCD.

+## RBAC (Role based access control)
+In general, RBAC can be used to manage users and service accounts.

+RBAC for users manages users access to kubernetes cluster.
+Depending on organization, some developers may have access to kubernetes cluster while others dont.

+RBAC for service accounts manages users access to services in the cluster.
+For instance, access to configure secrets for a project.

+### Creating users in RBAC
+Unlike linux, where you can create a user and password for them to access the linux machine, kubernetes offloads user management to identity providers.
+For instance, suppose kubernetes cluster runs on AWS, to access the kubernetes cluster, kubernetes offloads user management  to IAM Oauth provider provided by AWS (APi server uses OAuth provider).

+### Service accounts management in RBAC
+Just like creating a pod, you can create a sa.yaml file to define details for service account.
+On default when creating a pod, a service account is attached to the pod.

+### Role and Role binding
+After loggin in as user or have the application running using a service account, you can create roles.
+Roles determine user's access to pods, cluster, secrets.
+After a role is created, you can attach the role to a specific user via role binding.
+Using role binding you bind the user/service account with a specific role that is created to have certain privileges.